Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

 ### Connection settings
-The following settings are required to connect to the API.
+The following settings are required to connect.

 | Setting     | Description |
 | ------------ | ----------- |